Child Support Lawyer in Orlando, FL

 A parent’s net income is calculated by taking their gross income–which can include wages, interest, pension and retirement payments, income from trusts and estates, social security, workers’ compensation, bonuses, and commissions–and deducting:

 The net income of both parents is combined, and that figure is used to calculate the minimum support payment, which will depend on the number of children who require support.
-Other factors can influence–and in most cases increase–child support obligations.
+Other factors can influence–and in most cases increase–support obligations.

 These include: